-Stress (chronic or over a given period of time, for example, when a review is approaching...)
+Stress (chronic or over a given period of time, in the run-up to an exam, for example)

-Procrastination (putting off too often to tomorrow what should have been done yesterday!)
+Procrastination (too often putting off until tomorrow what should have been done yesterday!)

 The session lasts on average 1h30.

-We discuss the purpose of your visit, together we target your objective precisely and pool your resources if necessary.
+We will discuss the purpose of your visit, target your goals and pool your resources if necessary.

-Then you settle down comfortably, and the session can begin.
+Then you sit down and the session can begin.

-I'm sitting across from you and I start talking.
+I am sitting in front of you and I start talking.

-On average, there are between 2 and 6 sessions depending on the theme, and, of course, the case of each one!
+On average, there are between 2 and 6 sessions depending on the topic and, of course, the individual case!

 Humanistic hypnosis works in full awareness.

-LThe harmony, the symbolic, the coherence.... are required to create an environment conducive to an increased state of consciousness.
+LIt's about harmony, symbolism and coherence.... are required to create an environment conducive to an enhanced state of consciousness.

 The person is perfectly able to speak to make their needs and choices during the session.
 She thus acts on herself, as she wishes, at her own pace, without manipulation or hidden or subliminal suggestions from the therapist.

 Humanistic hypnosis takes us to the meeting of our archetypes and inner symbols.
-A bit like a waking dream, in which we could make conscious decisions aligned with our deepest convictions.
+A bit like a daydream, in which we can make conscious decisions in line with our deepest convictions.

-Generally speaking, Humanistic Hypnosis is as much a practice of therapy (stress, sleep, weight, smoking, etc.) than psychotherapy (malaise, depression, couple, etc.) and coaching (systemic, deep action that respects privacy).
+In general, Humanistic Hypnosis is both a therapy practice (stress, sleep, weight, smoking, etc.) and psychotherapy (unhappiness, depression, relationships, etc.) and coaching (systemic, deep action that respects privacy).

-The person in a "heightened state of consciousness" enjoys the benefits of hypnosis, in therapy as well as in coaching: same hypnotic phenomena (memories, regressions, therapy, anesthesias, etc.) but directed by the person themselves.
+The person in an "augmented state of consciousness" enjoys the benefits of hypnosis, both in therapy and in coaching: the same hypnotic phenomena (memories, regressions, therapy, anaesthesia, etc.) but self-directed.

 Ericksonian hypnosis induces a state of slight modification of consciousness, allowing us to open wide the door that allows us to communicate with our Unconscious.

-This technique is very effectivewhile being different show hypnosis, as it is not authoritative, and is simply based on language gamesa tone, a rhythm of voiceand metaphors.
+This technique is very effectivewhile being different hypnosis, because it is not authoritarian, and is simply based on language gamesa tone, a rhythm of voiceand metaphors.

-You know, it's that moment when you say, "I know I should do something different, but...
-I can't help it!
-"Well, this "stronger than us" is nestled in the heart of our unconscious...and it is to this part of ourselves that we address ourselves, after having overcome the barriers of our mind.
+You know, it's that moment when you think...
+"I know I should do something different...
+But I can't help it!
+"Well, this "stronger than us" is nestled in the heart of our unconscious...
+And it is to this part of ourselves that we address ourselves, after having overcome the barriers of our mind.